xpilot-project/docs/docs/client.md

 Your Push to Talk button must be set within X-Plane.
 See the [How to Assign PTT](xplane?id=how-to-assign-ptt) section for information on how to bind your PTT.

 ### Audio Devices
-The Audio API will show the audio drivers available to xPilot.
-If you are on Windows, this dropdown will show multiple options: MME, Windows Direct Sound, Windows WASAPI and Windows WDM-KS.
-MME or Windows WASAPI are the most common, but another option might work better with your audio device.

-The **Microphone Device** is what will be used to communicate with VATSIM controllers. xPilot employs automatic gain control to automatically increase the gain of your microphone input volume.
-In some circumstances, you may need to manually increase the input volume of your microphone device in your system settings if it is too low.
+The **Microphone Device** is what will be used to communicate with VATSIM controllers.
+When you change your microphone device, you must recalibrate the microphone volume.
+Use the slider below the Microphone Device list to adjust the volume of your microphone.
+Ideally, the calibration indicator should stay within the green zone when speaking at a normal volume.
+If the indicator is constantly red, you should reduce the volume slider.

 The **Listen Device** is the audio device that will be used as the output device for listening to voice transmissions from the controllers and other pilots.

-If the audio device is not yet plugged in, you will need to close and restart the xPilot client to refresh the device lists.
+The audio device lists will automatically refresh if xPilot detects an audio device is removed or plugged in.

 You can also adjust the COM1 and COM2 volumes here.
 Alternatively, you can adjust the COM1 and COM2 volumes via the volume knobs in the aircraft radio panel. **Note:** The volume sliders in the xPilot settings do not reflect adjustments made via the aircraft radio stack volume knobs, and vice versa.
 So, if you adjust the radio volumes inside the aircraft, the volume sliders will not reflect this change; when you restart xPilot, the volumes will revert to the previous volume levels as set by the volume sliders.